Still Game: History

 On 12 May 2016, the BBC announced that the show would return in 2016 with a six-part seventh series, nine years after the previous series concluded.
-Filming of the new seventh series started in the summer and the series began on 7 October 2016.
+Filming of the new seventh series started in the summer; the series began airing on 7 October 2016.
 The show's return attracted its highest ever overnight audience for a single episode on 7 October, taking a 58% share of the Scottish TV audience with 1,300,000 viewers.
 The show also aired for the first time on BBC One across the UK nationwide and drew a total audience of 3,200,000.
+The show's floating timeline manifested itself in even more extreme ways than in the original run; for instance in the episode "The Undrinkables", it is revealed that the now-childless Tam and Frances are only celebrating their second wedding anniversary, while Fergie and Sinead have only been married a year in the episode "Small Change", despite the pair marrying in the fifth series episode "All the Best", a full ten years previously.

-As an acknowledgement of his role in bringing about the revival, Hemphill and Keenan wrote the part of Walter Ingram, Winston's long lost brother especially for Gary Miller.
+As an acknowledgement of his role in bringing about the revival, Hemphill and Keenan wrote the part of Walter Ingram, Winston's long lost brother, especially for Gary Miller.
 In September 2016, a second live show Still Game Live 2: Bon Voyage was announced for the SSE Hydro.
 The second stage show was to run for ten nights beginning 4 February 2017, but in October 2016, a further five performances were added.
 Unlike the previous live show, this show was not televised or recorded in any other way.

 On 16 March 2017, it was announced that an eighth series has been commissioned to air on BBC One with plans to broadcast towards the end of 2017.
 The series was pushed back to start on 8 March 2018.
-Before the start of the eighth series, Hemphill revealed that he and Kiernan were about to start writing the ninth series and plan to do a third and final live show after that.
-On 13 July 2018, the BBC announced that Still Game would return for the ninth and final series later in 2019, after which the show will end.
+Before the start of the eighth series, Hemphill revealed that he and Kiernan were about to start writing the ninth series and had planned a third and final live show afterward.
+On 13 July 2018, the BBC announced that Still Game would return for the ninth and final series later in 2019.
 Filming for the ninth series started in August 2018 and was completed on 14 September 2018.
 The third and final SSE Hydro live show Still Game: The Final Farewell was officially announced on 1 November 2018, with five shows in September 2019 taking place over three days.
 A further 5 shows were announced on 2 November.

 In August 2024, it was announced Still Game would be back as a comic book, with the first volume releasing in September.